Alligators at Walt Disney World Resort

 Sadly, I have heard that there are people who feed the alligators that they see and this is obviously an extremely bad idea.

 All in all, however, while alligators are present in Florida, a little common sense, awareness and caution will go a long way to ensuring that you have a safe and uneventful Walt Disney World and Florida vacation.
 Be sure that your children know to stay away from natural bodies of water and pay attention to any warning signs.
 In particular, steer clear of grassy banks or weedy areas where alligators may be camouflaged.
+Disney does do its best to eradicate alligators from the water (usually at night), but common sense is your best defence.

 One tragic accident is one too many.
 Please exercise caution.